Are you currently planning a trip to Argentina?

 The city of Cordoba is the second largest in the country and is known to be a fine alternative to the capital in Buenos Aires.

-I just recommend that you mingle with the locals.
-There are many things to do in Cordoba and no matter where you go to in Argentina, you’d need to work hard to find a city more laid-back and relaxed than Cordoba.
+I recommend that you mingle with the locals.
+There are many things to do in Cordoba and no matter where you go in Argentina, you’ll need to work hard to find a city more laid-back and relaxed than Cordoba.

 As a place for just about every jet-setter out there, it’s a city with a big heart.
 It’s got a lot of things to do in the city, but also generally nearby.